Bernard Allison Group

 “In order for anything to expand, you have to take a risk,” says Bernard.
 “Blues is about experimenting and getting your feelings across to someone else.
 And if you want to keep it going, people are going to have to give it all a chance because we’re losing all our creators.
 Because I’ve been taking risks on every album I’ve recorded, this record is just a logical progression from everything else I’ve done.
 Instead of playing rippin’ 12 bar blues guitar over and over, there are bluesy songs, soul, funk, R&B songs and a couple of rock things which shows the overall musicianship of Bernard Allison.”

-That musicianship is no clearer than on his current record, Chills And Thrills.
+That musicianship is no clearer than on his 2008 record, Chills And Thrills.
 After 17 years of recording experience, Bernard has perfected his sound.
-Instead of just using his guitar, Bernard has become mature the artist who uses the full palate of musical colors in his band to paint his stories.
+Instead of just using his guitar, Bernard has become the mature artist who uses the full palate of musical colors in his band to paint his stories.

 If there ever was a CD for all occasions, this is it.
 It’s got the chill songs to curl up with on a rainy day, or the thrill music you’ll blast when you’re driving late at night.
 By adding the rhythm guitar of Bernard’s guitar soulmate Eric Gales, every song explodes into a guitar player’s head trip.
-The title cut opens the record with Bernard’s trademark funk meets blues sound. that signature sound permeates other tunes like “Compromising For Your Need,” “Heart of St. Paul,” and “Groove With Me,” Bernard’s treatise on the modernesque blues he’ll continue to play around the world.
-But Bernard’s got so much more.
-On “So Devine” Bruce McCabe’s piano and Jose James’ alto sax steals the show.
+The title cut opens the record with Bernard’s trademark funk meets blues sound.
+That signature sound permeates other tunes like “Compromising For Your Need,” “Heart of St. Paul,” and “Groove With Me.”
+On “So Devine” Bruce McCabe’s piano and Jose James’ alto sax steal the show.
 On “Just Me And My Guitar,” Bernard shows off the frantic slide techniques he learned in the 1980’s from Johnny Winter.
-For slow blues, Bernard and pianist Rusty Hall turn in a first rate guitar and piano performance on “That’s Why I’m Crying.”
-But any fan of Bernard Allison knows that every show or record comes with one of his father’s songs.
+For slow blues, Bernard and pianist Rusty Hall turn in a first rate guitar and piano performance on “That’s Why I’m Crying,” but any fan of Bernard Allison knows that every show or record comes with one of his father’s songs.
 Here, Bernard reprises Luther’s 1980’s tune “Serious,” played with Bernard’s errie, Luther-like vocal attack.
 In addition, Bernard strips “Serious” down to just piano and guitar in his after hours styled closer.